Team-Nifty-GmbH/tall-datatables/README.md

 ## Searchable

-When you want to search in your datatable you should use the Searchable trait from laravel scut
+If you want to search in your datatable you should use the Searchable trait from laravel scout

 ## Testing